 By not making users manually backup, you decrease the risk of self-inflicted loss of funds.
 Automatic cloud backups put less pressure and responsibility on the user.

 While this is an easier way for users to set up a wallet, it brings in the potential threat of malicious third-party access.
-If a user’s cloud account is hacked or they forget their cloud login information, their funds could be compromised.
+If a user’s cloud account is hacked, their funds could be compromised.
+This can be mitigated by encrypting the wallet recovery data before sending it to the cloud provider.
+However, the user could still lose access to funds if they forget their cloud login information or the cloud provider blocks their access.

 Don’t: Use for High Value Amounts

-To grant users some ownership of their keys, you can create an optional manual backup within settings.
-A great way to do this is by framing it as an extra layer of security or a good alternative in the case that the user loses access to their cloud account/if they feel uncomfortable trusting their provider.
+To grant users some ownership of their wallet data, you can create an optional manual backup within the settings menu.
+A great way to do this is by framing it as an extra layer of security or a good alternative in case the user loses access to their cloud account or feels uncomfortable trusting their cloud provider.

-In the next section we will show different methods for manual backups.
+In the next section we will show how this wallet handles manual backups.